The Efficiency vs. Accuracy Trade-off: Optimizing RAG-Enhanced LLM Recommender Systems Using Multi-Head Early Exit: Experiments

+We also implemented an \textbf{FM-based retriever}, a classical factorization machine model \cite{fm} that scores user-item similarity based on learned embeddings.
+This provides a point of comparison to our GCN-retriever and highlights the benefits of graph-structured retrieval over traditional embedding similarity methods.

-\textbf{Implementation Details.} For our experiments, we used Vicuna-7B, a model released by FastChat, as the base language model.
-We employed few-shot training methods (using less than 10\% of the training data) to fine-tune the model for our specific CTR task, while using the entire training dataset for the traditional models.
-The example number were setting as four in GCN-earlyexit.
-To reduce the time cost by calculating the exit scores, we designated the layer (5,10,15, 20, 25, 30) for Beauty and Vedio Games dataset, the layer (5,10,15, 20) for BookCrossing.
-Notably, the final early exit layer was set at the highest designated layer for BookCrossing to ensure maximal processing.
+\textbf{Implementation Details.} For our experiments, we used Vicuna-7B, a model released by FastChat, as the base large language model.
+We employed few-shot training methods (randomly select less than 10\% of the training data) to fine-tune the model for CTR task, while using the entire training dataset for training the traditional models.
+In OptiRAG-Rec, the number of examples was set to four.
+To reduce computational overhead in calculating exit scores, we selected layers (5,10,15, 20, 25, 30) as the early exit layers.
+For the multi-head early exit mechanism, we used a default window size of 3 and a threshold of 0.01.
+These values were selected for consistency across datasets in the main comparison.
+Additional ablation experiments with varying window sizes (3, 4, 5) and thresholds (0.005, 0.01, 0.05) are provided in Appendix~\ref{sec:hyperparameter_analysis}.
+For the GCN-retriever, we configured the model with 3 layers, an embedding dimension of 64, and trained it until the evaluation loss converged, ensuring optimal performance for recommendation.
+All methods used identical input features and preprocessing.
+Hyperparameter tuning followed consistent procedures across all baselines to ensure fair comparison.
+The superior LLM performance despite using only 10\% training data validates the effectiveness of our approach under practical computational constraints.

-\textbf{Measurement.} Each configuration's performance was assessed using the Area Under the Curve (AUC) metric for accuracy.
+\textbf{Measurement.} Each configuration's performance was assessed using the area under the curve (AUC) and log loss for accuracy.
 The retrieval times, indicating computational demand, were normalized to the baseline (1x) set by the LLM retrievor.
-Inference speed was measured by the requests per second (RPS) per NVIDIA A100 GPU.
+Inference speed was measured in terms of requests per second (RPS) per NVIDIA A100 GPU.